vexxowo/Steam-F95Zone-Search/README.md

 3. **Confirm Installation:**
    - Your browser extension will open a new tab.
 Click **Install** to finish.

+### 🔒 Permissions & Security

+* This script utilizes GM_xmlhttpRequest to improve search accuracy and integration.

+   * **Why is this needed?**: The script fetches a temporary session token directly from f95zone.to.
+This allows the script to perform searches or retrieve data as if you were browsing the site directly, ensuring results are up-to-date.

+   * **What data is accessed?**: The script only communicates with f95zone.to.
+It does not send your data to any third-party servers.

+   * **Permissions required**:

+       * **@grant GM_xmlhttpRequest**: Allows the script to make requests to a different domain (Cross-Origin).

+       * **@connect f95zone.to**: Restricts the script's communication solely to the F95Zone domain for your security.

 ### 📝 Credits & Attribution
 * **Development**: Created with Claude and Gemini.